pradeep-jais/interesting-react-projects/README.md

 - All different projects will sit inside the projects folder in the src
 - Each project has all its parts like utility, components, styles, etc inside its folder

+### Top features of the project

+- #### Scalability and maintainability
+- Projects can be scaled up because of its good folder structure
+- App is divided into various reusable modules with independent components and styles as well as global custom hooks, utility functions and constants data.

+- #### React Router DOM
+- It uses react router package to handle routing efficiently
+- Nested routing technique is used in Quiz game project

+- #### Breadcrumbs
+- Breadcrumbs feature is added for nested routes to indicate the page you are on.
+- Also you can navigate on different pages using breadcrumbs.

 1. ### Carousel: Image Slider

 - Implementing simple carousel(image slider) functionality in React JS with functions like next image, previous image, auto update image after a few seconds and go to any images